katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/collect_information.rst

 Introduction
 ============

-This section shows you how to utilize Ansible to collect information about your environment.
+This section shows you how to utilize Assible to collect information about your environment.
 This information is useful for the other tutorials.

 Scenario requirements